 Mathematical calculation

-Chapter CTR = Page group readers / Surfers
+Chapter CTR = Page group readers / Title page readers

 Page group readers: Unique readers who opened a page within the page group and taken an action.
 This could be clicking on the next page, submitting a poll, etc. If they close the Doc just after opening the page, they will not be counted as page group readers and CTR will not get calculated.

-In the below example, 50% of total chapter readers read the Immerse section.
-14% of chapter readers read the page group below.
+In the below example, 61% of total Chapter readers read the Content pages.
+20% of Chapter readers read the page group below.

 Avg % of Doc read